 advanced studies of people-plant relations focusing upon importance

-of forest plants to local livelihoods and opportunities for
+of wild and domesticated plants to local livelihoods and

-institutions and cultural perspectives can play in plant resource
+peoples’ knowledge, institutions and cultural perspectives can play

 After completing the course the student should be able to: